eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.6 Relying Party Instance verifies the authenticity of the PID or attestation

 The Relying Party Instance receives a PID or attestation, including some attributes, from the Wallet Unit.
-Subsequently, it verifies the electronic signature or seal over the PID or attestation.
+Subsequently, it verifies the signature over the PID or attestation.
 To do this for PIDs and QEAAs, the Relying Party Instance uses a trust anchor of the Provider obtained from a Trusted List.
 Note that the PID Provider or QEAA Provider may use an intermediate signing certificate to sign the PID or attestation, and use the trust anchor to sign the signing certificate, instead of signing the PID or attestation directly with the trust anchor.

 For PuB-EAAs, the Relying Party Instance verifies a PuB-EAA by first verifying the signature of the PuB-EAA Provider over the PuB-EAA, using the PuB-EAA Provider certificate issued by a QTSP.
 Subsequently, the Relying Party Instance verifies the signature over this certificate, using the corresponding trust anchor from the QTSP Trusted List.
 Note that both the PuB-EAA Provider and the QTSP may use an intermediate signing certificate.
 All other things being equal, the verification of a PuB-EAA will therefore involve one or more extra certificates, compared to the verification of a PID or QEAA.